Alexander89/netvar/README.md

 ### Get value

-Read value from the list.
-This value will be your initial values till you change them or you get some information from a other client
+Read the value of a property from the list.

+This value will be your initial values until you change it or you get different information over the network.

 ```typescript
 const value = list1.getValue('working')